Aera Energy

-Aera Energy LLC (or simply Aera) is a natural gas, oil exploration and production company started as a joint venture between Shell plc (through Shell USA) and Mobil (which later merged to form ExxonMobil).
-Headquartered in Bakersfield, California, Aera Energy LLC is a California limited liability company, and one of California's largest oil and natural gas producers, with an approximate 2015 revenues of over $2 billion.
+Aera Energy LLC (or simply Aera) is a natural gas, oil exploration and extraction company started as a joint venture between Shell plc (through Shell USA) and Mobil (which later merged to form ExxonMobil).
+Headquartered in Bakersfield, California, Aera Energy LLC is a California limited liability company, and one of California's largest oil and natural gas extractors, with an approximate 2015 revenues of over $2 billion.
 Aera is operated as a stand-alone company through its board of managers.

 In August 2022, IKAV, a European investment company, announced it was buying Aera from Shell and ExxonMobil.
+In July 2024, California Resources Corporation completed a $2.1 billion, all-stock purchase acquisition of Aera.

 Business areas

 Most of Aera's production is located in the San Joaquin Valley.
 The company also has oil field operations in Ventura, Monterey and Fresno counties and has begun the permitting process to redevelop the East Cat Canyon oilfield in northern Santa Barbara County.
 Aera produces approximately 126,300 barrels of oil and 32 million cubic feet of natural gas each day, and has proved oil and natural gas reserves equivalent to approximately 536 million barrels of oil.
 Aera produces nearly 25 percent of California's oil and natural gas.

 The work force needs of Aera are provided by Aera Energy Services Company (Aera Services), a Delaware corporation.
 Aera and Aera Services employ about 1,100 people and hundreds of contractor companies.

 The company began operating as Aera Energy LLC on June 1, 1997, and consists of the California onshore and offshore exploration and production assets previously operated by CalResources LLC (a former Shell affiliate), Mobil Exploration & Producing US Inc. (now an ExxonMobil affiliate), and ARCO.